Superposition in Graph Neural Networks: Quantifying Superposition in Representations

 Following \citep{alain2016understanding,kim2018interpretability,toy_models_elhage,bricken2023towards,gao2024scaling}, we treat a \emph{feature} as a direction in a model’s latent space that supports a prediction.
 For a GNN with forward pass

-each $\phi_\ell$ is a message‑passing block, $\mathbf{H}^{(\ell)}\!\in\!\mathbb{R}^{n_\ell\times d_\ell}$ are node embeddings, $g$ is a graph‑pool, and $\mathbf{h}_G\!\in\!\mathbb{R}^d$ is the graph embedding.
+each $\phi_l$ is a message‑passing block, $\mathbf{H}^{(l)}\!\in\!\mathbb{R}^{n_l\times d_l}$ are node embeddings, $g$ is a graph‑pool, and $\mathbf{h}_G\!\in\!\mathbb{R}^d$ is the graph embedding.
 We interpret features in two complementary ways.

-\paragraph{(1) Linear‑probe features (model‑decodable concepts).} Given embeddings $\{\mathbf{h}_G\}$ (graph‑level) or rows of $\mathbf{H}^{(\ell)}$ (node‑level) and binary targets $y_\ell\!\in\!\{0,1\}$ for concept $\ell$, we fit a logistic probe on a held‑out split:
+\paragraph{(1) Linear‑probe features (model‑decodable concepts).} Linear probes are a well established method for finding feature directions \citep{akhondzadeh2023probing}.
+Given embeddings $\{\mathbf{h}_G\}$ (graph‑level) or rows of $\mathbf{H}^{(l)}$ (node‑level) and binary targets $y_\ell\!\in\!\{0,1\}$ for concept $\ell$, we fit a logistic probe on a held‑out split:

 The \emph{probe normal} $\mathbf{w}_\ell$ (unit-normalized) is taken as the feature direction for concept $\ell$.
 Since all our geometry is directional, the intercept $b_\ell$ is irrelevant.